onkarkulkarni545/SLackathon-Weather-Analysis-and-Visualization-Mission/README.md

    ### How can technology help?

-   For using historical data,  With the  help of technology  we predict weather forcasting.
+   For using historical data,  With the  help of technology  we predict weather forecasting.
    This weather prediction is depend upon IBM Whatson ,IBM cloud and python.